cal-data-eng/fa23/syllabus.md

 ### Misuse of Course Resources
 If individuals are disrespectful to students, course staff, or others via course resources, they will lose access to course resources.
 E.g., if someone is unkind in the course forum, their account will be removed from the course forum.
 If someone is unkind in the classroom, they will be asked to leave the classroom.

-## Course Format
+## Course Components

 **Lecture**: There are two 80-minute lectures per week.
 You can attend in-person or online (see Ed post), or watch the recording.
 The class [schedule](/) will contain links to video recordings posted within 24 hours after the corresponding class.

 **Lecture check-ins**: Every lecture will have a short series of questions to help check your understanding of the material.
 You will have one week to complete each check-in; no late submissions will be accepted.
-Each check-in is worth 1 point and is graded on completeness of all questions.
+Each check-in is worth 1 point and is graded on completeness of at least one question (if synchronous) or all questions (if asynchronous).

 **Discussion**: This course also includes one weekly 50-minute discussion section held on Mondays.
 This section will help you synthesize materials via worksheets and activities and is good practice for the final exam.
 Handouts wil be posted on the class [Schedule](/).
 Section attendance is not required, but you are strongly encouraged to practice the material on your own time.